ElenaS13/SpringHibernateNotes/README.md

 2. You need Java Application Server (for S MVC development) - Tomcat
 * Installing Tomcat
   * Verify installation http://localhost:8080
+  * Connect Tomcat to Eclipse: click on the tab Servers in Eclipse, click on the link, window opens and in Apache folder, find Tomcat.
 3. Eclipse IDE